dennisemelyanov/cyber/README.md

 - Whitelisted IP addresses: 76.102.188.228,174.194.192.151,70.35.42.0/24

 Machines within the network can only be accessed by Jump-Box.
-- Which machine did you allow to access your ELK VM?
-What was its IP address? -- Jump-Box(Provisioner), IP:10.0.0.12
+- Which machine is allowed to access your ELK VM? -- Jump-Box(Provisioner), IP:10.0.0.12

 A summary of the access policies in place can be found in the table below.